hashgraph/hedera-mirror-node/charts/README.md

 $ helm upgrade --install "${RELEASE}" charts/hedera-mirror --set postgresql.enabled=false --set timescaledb.enabled=true
 ```

-### Address Book
+### Non-Production Environments

-When running against a network other than a public network (demo/previewnet/testnet/mainnet), the network must be
+When running against a network other than a public network (e.g., demo/previewnet/testnet/mainnet), the network must be
 updated with an initial address book file prior to deploying the chart.

 1. First acquire the address book file and encode its contents to Base64: